Chapter 1

 Anxiety and depression

 Research has shown that too much screen time can have a negative impact on emotional health (although it’s worth noting many studies focus on children and adolescents).
-One 2018 study found that subjects who had high screen use (over seven hours per day) were more likely to:
+One 2024 report, which reviewed 32 studies on screen time and mental health, found that high screen times were associated with depression, anxiety, stress, burnout, and lower wellbeing.
+It also highlighted that the always-on nature of mobile devices can increase interruptions to activities and weaken time management skills.

 Research has shown that too much screen time can have a negative impact on emotional health.